-- A letter has been received from the Office of the Mayor thanking the Board for their contributions during the lead in water issue (Attachment D). - A letter has been received from DCC responding to the Board's submission to the 10 year plan 2021-31 (Attachment E). - A letter has been received from ORC responding to the Board's submission to the Long Term Plan 2021-31 (Attachment F) and ORC Leaflet summary of final decisions Long Term Plan 2021/31 (Attachment G). - An email has been received from ORC responding to the Board's submission to the Draft 2021/31 Regional Public Transport Plan for Otago (Attachment H). - As per the resolution passed at the 24 March 2021 meeting the Board's submission to the Ōtepoti Dunedin Destination Plan Refresh is (Attachment I). - As per the resolution passed at the 23 June 2021 meeting the Board's submission to the Keeping of Animals (Excluding Dogs) and Birds Bylaw survey is (Attachment J). - An invitation has been received from Waikouaiti District Museum inviting the Board members to the opening of the new heritage centre (Attachment K). - Supporting documentation for Public Forum presentation on the Cycleway Project from Emily Cooper are (Attachments L, M and N).
+- A letter has been received from the Office of the Mayor thanking the Board for their contributions during the lead in water issue (Attachment D). - A letter has been received from DCC responding to the Board's submission to the 10 year plan 2021-31 (Attachment E). - A letter has been received from ORC responding to the Board's submission to the Long Term Plan 2021-31 (Attachment F) and ORC Leaflet summary of final decisions Long Term Plan 2021/31 (Attachment G). - An email has been received from ORC responding to the Board's submission to the Draft 2021/31 Regional Public Transport Plan for Otago (Attachment H). - As per the resolution passed at the 24 March 2021 meeting the Board's submission to the Ōtepoti Dunedin Destination Plan Refresh is (Attachment I). - As per the resolution passed at the 23 June 2021 meeting the Board's submission to the Keeping of Animals (Excluding Dogs) and Birds Bylaw survey is (Attachment J). - A letter of support was sent to accompany a funding application for the Cycleway Project (Attachment K)